wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *Lone Pine Lake (10,050 ft / 3,063 m)* </center>

-The 5.2-mile loop to the lake and back took us a total of two hours and 45 minutes.
+So we hiked the 5.2-mile loop to the lake.
 We stayed at the lake for a couple of hours to help with the acclimatization.

-On the ascent, we heard and saw lightning from many directions so we were afraid that would jeopardize our summit day plans. besides the effects of altitude sickness, the most dangerous thing that could happen in this area was being struck by lightning.
-A few years ago, this following story headlined the news,
+During the ascent, we heard and saw lightning from many directions so we were afraid that would jeopardize our summit day plans. besides the effects of altitude sickness, the most dangerous thing that could happen in this area was being struck by lightning.

+A few years ago, [this](https://www.latimes.com/archives/la-xpm-1990-07-16-mn-100-story.html) following story headlined the news,

 <blockquote>LONE PINE, Calif. —
 As lightning lacerated the darkening sky over Mt.
 Whitney and thunderclaps started a deafening roll, the 13 hikers saw the old stone hut with its corrugated metal roof as a welcome refuge from the drenching downpour.